Mario Bilate: Return to the Netherlands

 Bilate signed a one-year contract with Den Bosch on 30 June 2016, with an option for another year.

 On 7 June 2017, Bilate signed a one-year deal with an option for an extra season with Emmen.
 One year later, in June 2018, he signed a one-year contract with RKC Waalwijk with an option for one more season.
 He was promoted to the Eredivisie with RKC in the 2018–19 season.

 On 11 September 2020, Bilate was involved in a swap deal between RKC and NAC Breda, with him leaving for the latter and Finn Stokkers moving to the former.
 His contract was not extended after the 2021–22 season, effectively making him a free agent.
 According to him, he had been injured for six months due to mismanagement within the club, and had to find out through media reports that his contract had not been extended.

 On 30 August 2022, Bilate signed a one-year contract with ADO Den Haag.

 On 21 July 2023, Bilate signed a two-year contract with Kozakken Boys in the third-tier Tweede Divisie.
+After suffering relegation with them he joined Smitshoek a year later.